-A cloud of iridescent energy moves across the galaxy, destroying all in its path.
-As it approaches Earth, a haggard-looking James Tiberius Kirk bullies Starfleet into giving him control of the Enterprise, so he can investigate and hopefully stop it.
+A cloud of iridescent energy slides across the galaxy, destroying all in its path.
+As it approaches Earth, James Tiberius Kirk bullies Starfleet into giving him control of the Enterprise, one last time.
 Incidentally, did James go through boot camp?
 Hard to imagine a guy called Tiberius doing push-ups and getting yelled at by R Lee Ermey.
-When you’re born with a name like Tiberius, they probably just promote you straight to Captain.
+When your name is Tiberius they probably promote you straight to captain.

 Star Trek: The Motion Picture is great, if in a troubled way.
 It’s like a titan, ready to collapse under its own weight.
-The philosophical method called “structuralism” seeks to understand things through their relationship to other things (eg, a ship’s mast can only exist if there are sails and a hull, otherwise it’s just a wooden pole).
-Likewise, Star Trek: TMP can only be understood in the context of its own difficult creation.
+The philosophical method of”structuralism” seeks to understand things through their relationship to other things (eg, a ship’s mast can only exist if there are sails and a hull, otherwise it’s just a wooden pole), and Star Trek: The Bowel Motion Picture can only be understood in light of its own difficult creation.

 Let’s start at the beginning.
 Once, there was a television show called Star Trek.
-It wasn’t popular, and it was soon cancelled.
-But we live in a crazy world with no brakes, and “unpopular + soon cancelled” is no barrier at all to eventually becoming the defining science fiction series of the silver screen.
+It was both unpopular and cancelled.
+Half a century later, it’s the defining science fiction series of the silver screen.

-How did this happen?
-The same way Velvet Underground became popular: they sold a few thousand copies, and all of those people started a band.
-Star Trek’s audience was tiny, but it was also full of scientists, grad students, civil rights activists, and who other people who wielded greatly outsized influence on the nation’s taste.
+How did this reappraisal happen?
+The same way the Velvet Underground became popular: they sold a few thousand copies, and all of those people started a band.
+Star Trek’s audience was tiny, but it consisted was of scientists, writers, activists, and other people who wielded a disproportionate impact on the tastes of 1970s America.
+Their beloved show was dumpstered, but these people were too aggressive to let it be forgotten.
+They rang phones.
+They wrote letters.
+The megaphone-wielding minority soon had the show firmly established in syndication, and a slow critical reassessment began: this thing is actually really good.

 With voltage gathering for a continuation for the series, Paramount Pictures and Roddenberry began working on a pilot.
 It was a mess.
 Writers were commissioned, and their scripts rejected.
 Actors were hired, and their parts written out.
 Sets were built, then stripped down.
 I’m stunned that Burbank’s air was declared safe to breathe after so much burnt cash.